 St James Day – 25th July – Santiago de Compostela

-We can start any list of festivals on the Camino de Santiago without beginning with the colossal party held in Santiago de Compostela each year to celebrate St James Day.
+We can’t start any list of Camino de Santiago events without beginning with the colossal party held in Santiago de Compostela each year to celebrate St James Day.
 With a huge fireworks display, music and enough food to feed several cities, this is one party that shouldn’t be missed if you’re near Santiago.
-Festivities begin roughly ten days before the 25th, before building slowly to its climactic crescendo.
+Festivities begin roughly ten days before the 25th, before building slowly to their climactic crescendo.

 San Fermin – 6th-14th July – Pamplona – Camino Frances

-Whether you see it as barbaric cruelty or cultural heritage, one festival that’s impossible to ignore is the famed running of the bulls in Pamplona.
-San Fermin has grown substantially in recent decades and now stands as one of the most well-attended festivals across Spain, with around 1 million people cramming into the city across the period.
+Some see it as barbaric cruelty, others as cultural heritage, but one festival impossible to ignore on the Camino Frances is the famed running of the bulls in Pamplona.
+San Fermin has grown substantially in recent decades and now stands as one of the most well-attended festivals across Spain, with around 1 million people cramming into the city over the period.

 The La Rioja Harvest Festivals – 21st September – Logroño – Camino Frances

-From the death-defying to more sedate.
-The La Rioja region is not only a splendid area to walk through, it also produces superb wines known around the world.
+After the drama of Pamplona, your walk moves to a more sedate pace in the La Rioja region.
+This area is splendid to walk through, and it produces superb Camino wine known around the world.
 Towards the end of September, the entire region holds festivals to mark the harvest season, but Logroño is without question the place to be if you can time it right.

 Semana Santa (Easter) – March/April – Across the country

-Whether you’re religious or not, Easter, or Semana Santa as they say in this part of the world, is an exciting period in Spain and Portugal.
-Festivities are generally held across the country and involve processions, food stalls, traditional costumes and plenty of revelry.
+You might be religious or not, but Easter, or Semana Santa as it is known in this part of the world, is an exciting period in Spain and Portugal.
+For anyone walking the Camino de Santiago, these Easter festivities are generally held across the country and involve processions, food stalls, traditional costumes and plenty of revelry.

-Semana Grande – Bilbao – First Saturday after the 15th August – Bilbao – Camino Norte
+Semana Grande – Bilbao – First Saturday after the 15th August – Camino Norte

-The largest festival in Northern Spain kicks off just after the 15th of August in the thriving Basque city of Bilbao, a place that you really should be spending some time in whether there’s a festival or not.
+The largest festival in Northern Spain kicks off just after the 15th of August in the thriving Basque city of Bilbao, a place that you really should be spending some time in even outside festival season.

-Semana Grande (The Big Week) usually lasts a little longer than a single week, usually 9 or 10 days, and involves near-constant street parties all held in honour of the Virgin of Begona, or Mother to the Basques.
-If you have any interest in Basque culture and are anywhere near Bilbao at this time, this is one festival you won’t be forgetting anytime soon.
+Semana Grande (The Big Week) often runs for 9 or 10 days and involves near constant street parties held in honour of the Virgin of Begona, or Mother to the Basques.
+If you have any interest in Basque culture and are anywhere near Bilbao at this time, this is one festival you won’t forget anytime soon.

 Día da Liberdade (Freedom Day) – 25th April – Across Portugal – Camino Portuguese

-Each year on 25th April Portugal throws one hell of a party to commemorate the Carnation Revolution that occurred in 1974 and which led to the peaceful transition to democracy after several decades of dictatorship.
+Each year on 25th April, Portugal marks the Carnation Revolution of 1974 with nationwide celebrations remembering the peaceful transition to democracy after several decades of dictatorship.

 Arribada – Baiona – 4th-6th March – Camino Portuguese